lpslucasps/ver/README.md

 # For Stellaris 2.3.3

 This mod expands how vassals work.
-It adds 11 new types of subject empires (1 for each ethics + 1 for hive minds +2 for machine intelligences), each with its own perks.
+It adds 12 new types of subject empires (1 for each ethics + 1 for hive minds +3 special types of subjects), each with its own perks.
 It also adds a new Policy, available once you finish the Domination tradition tree, that let you tax your subjects' trade, and a Proxy War mechanic.

 ## FEATURES